 “When that guy fell, I simply loved it!”

 With all those types of LOVE in mind, I have to say something important: I LOVE working with education!
 And I’m talking about αγάπη.
-I love my students and I love teaching.
-That’s why I have 5 tips for you to end the semester in a loving way:
+I love mentoring my teachers, connecting with students, and, above all, I love teaching.

-Have a 5-min (it could 2) conversation with each one of them to tell them that they matter, they have a voice, and that they must pursue their dreams.
+8. Have a 5-min (it could 2) conversation with each one of them to tell them that they matter, they have a voice, and that they must try to pursue their dreams.
 Tell them that effort, ethics, constructive feedback, and determination will take them far in life;

 -Your talent for drawing is incredible.
 Have you ever thought of taking a course?
 Having talent is only 50% of your journey.
 You need to practice and keep going.